MVP is one of the most important lean startup techniques. It’s the bare-bones version of a product, which is required to

-MVP is an acronym that stands for: minimum viable product.
-These three words alone should give you a basic idea of what an MVP app is and the web is flooded with definitions for this phrase, but the one that resonates with our company most is by Eric Ries, an American entrepreneur, blogger, and best-selling author of “The Lean Startup” who helped popularize the concept as a version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.
+MVP stands for Minimum Viable Product.
+These three words alone should give you a basic idea of what an MVP app is.
+The Internet today is flooded with definitions for this acronym.
+But the one that resonates with our company most was given by Eric Ries.
+He is an American entrepreneur, blogger, and bestselling author of “The Lean Startup”.
+Eric helped popularize the concept as a version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.

 The phrase ‘most viable product’ is actually quite misleading; it’s not about creating minimal products.
 It’s about giving your concept a chance and letting it grow organically, being shaped by user feedback.
-One of the biggest mistakes that appreneurs make is getting caught up in adding features that may seem necessary, but in reality, is just like ice cream toppings: sure they add new layers of flavor, but this costs extra.
-And if you add too many toppings it’s harder to distinguish the actual flavor of your ice cream.
+One of the biggest mistakes that appreneurs make is getting caught up in adding features that may seem necessary.
+One of the biggest mistakes that appreneurs make is getting caught up in adding features that may seem necessary.
+In reality, it is just like ice cream toppings: sure, they add new layers of flavor, but this will costs extra.
+And if you add too many toppings, it’s harder to distinguish the actual flavor of your ice cream.
 What is meant by this analogy is: if you pollute your app with unnecessary features, initial users may forget what the app’s intended purpose was in the first place.

 To create a proper MVP version of your app, you must provide users what they need before taking that insight and applying it to developing features that will fulfill their wants.

 Launching an MVP is the quickest, most efficient, and most fruitful way to test the waters.
-A mistake that many appreneurs make time and time again, is dumping all over their resources into a complex, and grand vision.
-The problem with this is that the marketplace is not looking for complex, quite the opposite actually.
+Many appreneurs, especially newbies, make the same mistake over and over.
+They dump all of their resources into a complex and grandiose vision.
+The problem is that the marketplace is not looking for complex, quite the opposite actually.
 And pulverizing an entire script with elements that seem fun and ‘can’t hurt’ will overwhelm initial users.

 What Problem does your App Solve?